-Pre-Grammar (Preschool-Second Grade): Basic math and literacy skills, including a phonics-based reading program.
+Pre-Grammar (Kindergarten-Second Grade): Basic math and literacy skills, including a phonics-based reading program.

 Grammar (Grades Three-Six): Building a foundation of knowledge in classic literature, math, grammar, history, the Bible and more.

 Logic (Grades Seven-Nine): Training students in how to think and reason logically, both formally and informally, in every subject area.

 Rhetoric (Grades Ten-Twelve): Developing students’ ability to communicate truth persuasively in every area of life.